Unconditional bound-preserving and energy-dissipating finite-volume schemes for the Cahn-Hilliard equation: Numerical experiments

-In the simulations that follow, we analyse the effect of contact angle on the merging of droplets on both hydrophilic ($\beta<\pi/2$) and hydrophobic ($\beta >\pi/2$) solid substrates.
-The objective is to show that on hydrophilic substrates droplets are prone to merging and, as a consequence, to forming a single phase; on the other hand, on hydrophobic substrates droplets tend to remain isolated.
+We continue the analysis of droplets and wetting phenomena from \cref{sec:droplets}.
+Here we consider two droplets instead, both on hydrophilic ($\beta<\pi/2$) and hydrophobic ($\beta>\pi/2$) substrates.
+The objective is to show that the hydrophilic substrate leads to the merging of droplets, whereas the hydrophobic substrate forces distant droplets to remain isolated.